Skip to content

 A common practical mistake is to budget premium accommodation plus premium dining plus car and parking, ending at 12000+ PLN for a week, then conclude Hel is "too expensive".
 A better play is premium accommodation, mixed dining, rail transport, free attractions: 5500-7500 PLN for two adults in a 4-star hotel with pool and SPA - much better value.

 Apartament Zdrojowy 323 at Hotel Dom Zdrojowy in Jastarnia is built for the mid-to-premium balance.
 Pool 9:00-21:00, SPA Mon-Fri 16:00-21:00 + Sat-Sun 9:00-21:00, kids' play room, hotel car park, walking distance to both Baltic and Puck Bay beaches.
-The price list and booking work directly, with no OTA commission - direct savings of 15-18% per booking.
+The price list and booking work directly on the hotel's own site.

 Frequently asked questions